DMTF/Redfish-Service-Validator/README.md

     pip3 install beautifulsoup4 --upgrade

 There is no dependency based on Windows or Linux OS.
-The result logs are generated in HTML format and an appropriate browser, such as Chrome, Firefox, or IE, is required to view the logs on the client system.
+The result logs are generated in HTML format and an appropriate browser, such as Chrome, Firefox, or Edge, is required to view the logs on the client system.

 ## Usage